martinfrances107/rust_d3_delaunay/README.md

 npm run serve
 ```

 Currently the RUST port of this example runs in javascrtipt's main event loop.
-This needs to be refactored so that the main computation run in parallel, runs in a web worker.
+This needs to be refactored so that the main computation can be run in parallel, ( runs in a web worker ).

 ### examples/cross_pattern

-This is a confidence building exercise
+This is a confidence building exercise.
 With only 5 points in a symmetric pattern the meshes can be predicted.

 ![cross_pattern](https://raw.githubusercontent.com/martinfrances107/rust_d3_delaunay/main/images/cross_pattern.svg)